 Don’t let the math scare you!
-After all, we’ve already done all the computation for you. 🙂 But if you are curious about how we came up with those numbers, here is how each one was computer.
+After all, we’ve already done all the computations for you. 🙂 But if you are curious about how we came up with those numbers, here is how each one was computed.

 What is the basis for the maximum width?
 Shouldn’t it just be 100%?

-It is the biggest number closest to 1024 that is divisible by 12.
+It is the biggest number closest to 1024 which is divisible by 12.